2010 Haiti earthquake: Casualties

 The earthquake struck in the most populated area of the country.
 The International Federation of Red Cross and Red Crescent Societies estimated that as many as 3 million people had been affected by the quake.
 In mid February 2010, the Haitian government reported the death toll to have reached 230,000.
+A report from the Inter-American Development Bank in February of 2010 gave a range of 200,000 to 250,000 dead, stating that it was "the most destructive event a country has ever experienced when measured in terms of the number of people killed as a share of the country’s population".
 However, an investigation by Radio Netherlands has questioned the official death toll, reporting an estimate of 92,000 deaths as being a more realistic figure.
 On the first anniversary of the earthquake, 12 January 2011, Haitian Prime Minister Jean-Max Bellerive said the death toll from the quake was more than 316,000, raising the figures from previous estimates.

 Several experts have questioned the validity of the death toll numbers; Anthony Penna, professor emeritus in environmental history at Northeastern University, warned that casualty estimates could only be a "guesstimate", and Belgian disaster response expert Claude de Ville de Goyet noted that "round numbers are a sure sign that nobody knows."
 Edmond Mulet, UN Assistant Secretary-General for Peacekeeping Operations, said, "I do not think we will ever know what the death toll is from this earthquake", while the director of the Haitian Red Cross, Jean-Pierre Guiteau, noted that his organization had not had the time to count bodies, as their focus had been on the treatment of survivors.